 Why Live Wedding Video Streaming?

 Weddings are possibly some of the most important events of our lives, not only for the bride and groom but for those nearest and dearest.
 If someone special can’t attend your wedding due to various reasons, it can be rather heartbreaking.
-Luckily enough, today’s technology allows you to easily live stream your wedding to those who are unable to attend.
+Luckily enough, today’s technology allows you to have wedding video streaming (live) to those who are unable to attend.

 Who Should Stream Your Wedding?